 The Bottom Line

-The glass manufacturing process requires skill and precision in order to produce quality products with superior performance characteristics.
-By understanding each of these steps, you’ll see why manufacturers must select their ingredients carefully and spend time on refining, annealing, and a final inspection before delivery.
+The glass manufacturing process requires skill and precision to produce high-quality products with superior performance characteristics.
+By understanding each of these steps, you’ll see why manufacturers must carefully select their raw materials and invest time in refining, annealing, and final inspection before delivery.